-To obtain the Degree of Bachelor of Commerce (General), students must receive credit in \bigstar 120 including a minimum of \bigstar 24 (taken in the preprofessional year) and a maximum of \bigstar 60 in transfer credit.
-Students entering with less than \bigstar 30 in transfer credit must complete the missing credits in courses outside the Faculty of Business.
-At least \bigstar 60 in University of Alberta courses must be successfully completed while the student is registered in the Faculty of Business
+To obtain the Degree of Bachelor of Commerce (General), students must receive credit in \pm 120 including a minimum of \pm 24 (taken in the preprofessional year) and a maximum of \pm 60 in transfer credit.
+Students entering with less than \pm 30 in transfer credit must complete the missing credits in courses outside the Faculty of Business.
+At least \pm 60 in University of Alberta courses must be successfully completed while the student is registered in the Faculty of Business.

-Students may not normally take coursework extra to the ★120 needed to meet the Bachelor of Commerce degree requirements.
+Students may not normally take coursework extra to the \star 120 needed to meet the Bachelor of Commerce degree requirements.